weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/index.md

 ## Summary

-These integrations enable developers to directly leverage FriendliAI's powerful inference engine within Weaviate.
+This integration enables developers to harness the power of FriendliAI's inference engine within Weaviate.

 FriendliAI helps simplify the process of building AI-driven applications and speeds up your development process so that you can focus on creating innovative solutions.